Engineer-Copilot/.github/profile/README.md

 ## 👥 Team: The Architects of the Tech Spec Revolution 👥

 Engineering Copilot is the brainchild of a dedicated team of engineers and designers: Will Blair, Sneha Sivakumar, Jacky Huang, and Raul Faife.
 Their combined expertise and passion have made this groundbreaking solution possible.

----

-## 💖 Acknowledgements: Extending Our Gratitude 💖

-Our journey wouldn't have been possible without the dedicated individuals who organized the hackathon (special shoutout to Khushi!) and our committed team that turned this vision into reality.

   🎉 Embrace the future.
 Embrace Engineering Copilot